Elyes-2/Code-Review-Assistant/README.md

   - **Stylish Finding Cards**: Every issue is presented in a sleek, glassmorphism-style card.
   - **Clear Severity Levels**: Instant visualization of `Critical`, `Major`, `Minor`, and `Suggestion` issues.
   - **Interactive Fixes**: Get precise code suggestions that you can copy and implement immediately.
-- **Standalone Mode**: Paste your code and get immediate results.
-No complicated setup required.

 ## 🛠️ Technologies